What’s it all about?

 For house price information please visit the sold data tab.

-Eating and drinking: The wide boulevard like Chiswick High Road offers the main supply of shops, cafes and restaurants, including a branch of Neapolitan pizza sensation Franco Manca.
+Eating and drinking: The wide boulevard-like Chiswick High Road offers the main supply of shops, cafes and restaurants, including a branch of Neapolitan pizza sensation Franco Manca.
 Tables spill out onto the pavement, providing lots of opportunity for people watching.
-Away from the chains, cherished local eateries include the sophisticated yet welcoming La Trompette on the neighbourly Devonshire Road and the Michelin starred Hedone on the High Road.
-Pleasant riverbank watering holes serve pints of London Pride from Fuller’s historic Griffin Brewery, a site that has been producing beer since the time of Oliver Cromwell.
-Chiswick has more than its fair share of good patisseries, including Patisserie Valerie, Maison Blanc and Outsider Tart.
+Away from the chains, cherished local eateries include the sophisticated yet welcoming La Trompette on the neighbourly Devonshire Road.
+Pleasant riverbank watering holes serve pints of London Pride from Fuller’s historic Griffin Brewery, a site that has been producing beer since the time of Oliver Cromwell, while The Crown is a favourite with locals.
+Chiswick has more than its fair share of highly recommended coffee shops and patisseries, including Chief Coffee, Gail's Bakery and Nikki's.
+Other eateries include Fouberts, The Whistling Oyster, Cottura and Grove Park Deli.

 Culture: Chiswick House and its landscaped gardens are open to the public, as is the one time home of William Hogarth, the 18th century artist and satirist whose Chiswick country retreat was a world away from the seedy side of London life he’s famous for depicting.
 There’s a lively comedy scene and the Headliners Comedy Club at The George IV pub is popular with locals on Friday and Saturday nights.
-Children and adults alike love the classes at Chiswick Theatre Arts, while those who prefer to stay in the audience make for the Tabard Theatre.
+Children and adults alike love the classes at Chiswick Theatre Arts, while those who prefer to stay in the audience make for the Chiswick Playhouse.
+Sipsmith also have a gin distillery on Cranbrook Road and host tours and tasting sessions regularly.

 - Walking into Fosters’ Bookshop is like taking a step back in time.
 Based in the oldest shop on Chiswick High Road, the family run business specialises in old and rare texts, as well as illustrated children’s books.